 Research question: What are the mediating effects of completing SUD treatment on the relationship between baseline PSU and CCJS in Chile in the short (six months), middle (1 year), and long term (3 years)?

 Aims: Estimate the mediating effects of completing SUD treatment on the relationship between PSU at admission and CCJS among adult patients admitted to SUD treatment programs in Chile during 2010-2019.
-Specific: (1) To describe PSUCCJS, (2) to compare the risk of CCJS system between people with poly and single-substance use, and (3) to estimate the combined effects of exposure to PSU and treatment outcome on the CCJS.
+Specific: (1) To describe PSU, treatment completion, CCJS patient and confounders, (2) to compare the risk of CCJS system between people with poly and single-substance use, and (3) to estimate the proportion of the effect of PSU and treatment outcome on the CCJS.

-Hypothesis: Baseline PSU is related to lower treatment completion rates (1), baseline PSU is related to a greater risk of CCJS (2), vulnerable patients have a differential risk of CCJS associated with treatment completion, and PSU and treatment completion will be antagonistically related to an increased risk of CCJS (3).
+Hypothesis: Baseline PSU is related to lower treatment completion rates (1), baseline PSU is related to a greater risk of CCJS (2), patients with PSU will have a differential risk of CCJS associated with treatment completion, and treatment completion will explain part of the relationship between PSU and CCJS (3).

 Methodology

 This research design is a retrospective cohort based on the administrative data's record linkage.
 The study will use data from Chilean SUTs programs and Prosecutor’s Office through a deterministic linkage process.
 The study is exempted from ethics review as it uses de-identified data.
-The exposure variable will be the baseline PSU (using more than one main substance among alcohol and illicit drugs at admission to SUD treatment, whether sequential or concurrent)25,26, the mediator variable will be SUD treatment outcome (complete vs. dropout or spelled by misconduct) and the outcome will be CCJS (offense that led to a condemnatory sentence).
+The exposure variable will be the baseline PSU (using more than one main substance among alcohol and illicit drugs at admission to SUD treatment, whether sequential or concurrent)25,26, the mediator variable will be SUD treatment outcome (complete vs. dropout or spelled by misconduct), and the outcome will be CCJS (offense that led to a condemnatory sentence).
 The study will control for various confounding variables related to substance use, demographics, and social factors through weights generated through the inverse probability of PSU27.
 We will use the illness-death multistate model to simultaneously estimate transitions between admission and treatment outcome, treatment outcome and CCJS, and admission and CCJS (without completing treatment).
 We will then calculate the Aalen-Johansen estimator for transition probabilities at 6 months, 1 and 3 years27.
 Secondary analyses will focus on mediation, estimating the effects of PSU given treatment outcome at 6 months, 1 and 3 years using a standard time-to-first-event approach.
 Proportions mediated will be estimated using the bootstrap method.
 We also plan to run separate analyses in patients admitted to outpatient vs inpatient treatment.
 Preliminary markdowns are available at bit.ly/3w9wygJ.

 Project milestones